The Greater Swiss Mountain Dog – Judging Color

 Blue coat is a result of the dilution gene, diluting all of the black coat and pigment to gray.
 Red coat is the result of the ee gene, removing all black pigment from the coat.

-Greater Swiss Mountain Dog puppy
+Greater Swiss Mountain Dog Colors

 When it comes to judging, we strongly encourage judging the dog upon type, structure, and soundness as opposed to how pretty its markings turned out.
 The best dog in the ring may be the brightest or the darkest—or maybe it really is the one who’s “paint” is perfect.